Kumar Gandharva

-Pandit Kumar Gandharva (pronunciation:, Kn: ಕುಮಾರ್ ಗಂಧರ್ವ; 8 April 1924 – 12 January 1992), originally known as Shivaputra Siddharamayya Komkalimath was an Indian classical singer, well known for his unique vocal style and for his refusal to be bound by the tradition of any gharana.
+Pandit Kumar Gandharva (pronunciation: [kumaːɾ ɡən̪d̪ʱəɾʋə], Kn: ಕುಮಾರ್ ಗಂಧರ್ವ; 8 April 1924 – 12 January 1992), originally known as Shivaputra Siddharamayya Komkalimath was an Indian classical singer, well known for his unique vocal style and for his refusal to be bound by the tradition of any gharana.
 The name, Kumar Gandharva, is a title given to him when he was a child prodigy; a Gandharva is a musical spirit in Hindu mythology.

 Early life and education

 Gandharva was born in Sulebhavi near Belgaum, Karnataka, India in a Kannada-speaking Lingayat family.
 By the age of five, he had already shown signs of a musical prodigy and first appeared on stage at the age of 10.
 When he was 11, his father sent him to study music under the well-known classical teacher, B.R.
 Deodhar.
 His mastery of technique and musical knowledge was so rapid that Gandharva himself was teaching at the school before he had turned 20.
 By his early 20s, Gandharva was seen as a star of music and was praised by critics.